ccaceresahumada/paywall/README.md

 ## Edge cases

-The flow of the app is severely limited by the need to restart the server.
+- The flow of the app is severely limited by the need to restart the server.
-If the server is not running, the app shows an empty screen.
+- If the server is not running, the app shows an empty screen.
-If the response json is ill formatted the app shows an empty screen.
+- If the response json is ill formatted the app shows an empty screen.
-If the response json is empty, the app crashes when trying to decode the data.
+- If the response json is empty or something is missing, the app crashes when trying to decode the data.
 See the Enhacements section at the bottom

 ## Architecture